syntactic/bifurcations/README.md

 https://github.com/user-attachments/assets/046ce451-20a2-458b-b309-8cde7611f457

 ## Notes
 This notebook was developed in VSCode 1.92.2 with the Jupyter extension.
-It has not been tested on Colab.
+It has been tested minimally on Colab.

 ## Contact
 For questions please contact tho@uni-osnabrueck.de